ElcoK/WISC/README.md

-# WISC
-Windstorm Risk Model
+# WISC Windstorm Loss and Risk Model

 Python implementation of the WISC (Windstorm Information Service) Loss and Risk model.